VRM in the States: West Virginia

 Gains from Voter Registration Modernization in West Virginia

-The steps West Virginia has taken thus far have yielded financial benefits for the state.
+The steps West Virginia has taken thus far have yielded increases in voter registrations and financial benefits for the state.
 For example:

 - During an August 2015 interview with Brennan Center staff, West Virginia election officials estimated that electronic and online voter registration would save staff time on data entry and also reduce postage, mailing, and printing costs.